MattiaBettini/CryEngineProjectConverter/README.md

+# Don't use, Crytek official visual studio integration is coming with CryEngine 5.5
 # CryEngine 5.4 Project Converter For C# Project

-Small Program which convert the cryengine 5.4 C# project into a compatible format for visual studio 2017.
+at your own risk, I do not take any responsibility of any type Small Program which convert the cryengine 5.4 C# project into a compatible format for visual studio 2017.

 MAKE A BACKUP OF THE PROJECT, BECAUSE THE CONVERTER CHANGE THE .sln AND .csproj FILE.